MicrosoftDocs/globalization/globalization/internationalization/contextual-metadata.md

 For the position-specifier style of placeholders, the translators can change the order of the placeholders within the string.
 However, without context, it can be difficult to determine how each placeholder is used.

 You should add comments even when the named style of placeholders is supported.
 While the variable name might be meaningful for the engineer who is familiar with how the code uses the string, it might not be meaningful for the translator.
 Adding a description and an example of each variable helps ensure that the translator can create the correct translation.
+Similarly, ensure that any strings that will be used in the placeholders also have a comment that indicates where and how they will be used.

 For more information about using strings with variables, see [Strings and variables](message-formatting.md#strings-and-variables).